Even if you travel just a few times a year, having either TSA PreCheck or Global Entry can make your time at the airport much better – and faster.

 The card also offers the ability to transfer miles into 15 different partner airline programs.

-The card is offering a sign-up bonus of 50,000 Capital One Venture Miles ($500 value) after spending $3,000 in the first three months of card membership.
+The card is offering a sign-up bonus of up to 100,000 Capital One Venture Miles after spending $20,000 in the first 12 months of card membership.
+This is a limited-time offer!

 Click Here to learn more about the Capital One Venture Rewards Credit Card.

-The Platinum Card from American Express is one of the best premium cards available.
-With an annual fee of $550, it isn’t for everyone.
+The Platinum Card® from American Express is one of the best premium cards available.
+With an annual fee of $550 (see rates & fees), it isn’t for everyone.
 But credits for Global Entry or TSA PreCheck are a big reason we urge readers to do the math before ruling out cards with a big annual fee.

-Not only does the card offer a $100 credit for Global Entry or TSA PreCheck every four years, but it also offers a host of other premium benefits like a $200 airline incidental credit, a $200 annual credit for Uber rides, and a $100 annual credit to spend at Saks Fifth Avenue.
+Not only does the card offer a $100 credit for Global Entry or TSA PreCheck every four years, but it also offers a host of other premium benefits like a $200 airline incidental credit, a $200 annual credit for Uber rides, and a $100 annual credit to spend at Saks Fifth Avenue (terms apply).

 Additionally, the card offers the best airport lounge access available from any credit card out there.
 There simply isn’t a card that will improve your airport experience more than the Platinum Card from American Express.

-The card also offers a welcome bonus offer of 60,000 American Express Membership Rewards points after spending $5,000 in the first three months of card membership.
+The card also offers a welcome bonus offer of 75,000 American Express Membership Rewards points after spending $5,000 in the first six months of card membership.
 However, make sure to check and see if you are eligible for the 125,000-point welcome bonus.

 And read our guide on 8 Great Ways to Use a Platinum Card Welcome Bonus.